 4.45pm – 5.30pm

 The Memorandum of Understanding between the American Psychological Association (APA) and the Australian Psychological Society (APS) is the starting point for a discussion of ethics in the practice of psychology.
-Focusing on the role of a national psychological organization in promoting the ethical practice of psychology among its members, this presentation both explores specific ways a national organization may enhance the competent and ethical practice of psychology within its jurisdiction, as well as examines how national organizations may collaborate in working toward this important goal.
+Focusing on the role of a national psychological organisation in promoting the ethical practice of psychology among its members, this presentation both explores specific ways a national organisation may enhance the competent and ethical practice of psychology within its jurisdiction, as well as examines how national organisations may collaborate in working toward this important goal.
 A discussion of how psychology is regulated in the United States emphasizes that there are many viable models of psychology regulation, of which the U.S. is but one example.
-This discussion explains the role of licensing boards and local psychological associations in the regulation of psychology, as well as the role of organizations at the national level, with special attention paid to the evolution of relationships between psychological associations and regulatory entities in the United States.
+This discussion explains the role of licensing boards and local psychological associations in the regulation of psychology, as well as the role of organisations at the national level, with special attention paid to the evolution of relationships between psychological associations and regulatory entities in the United States.
 The presentation identifies specific ways in which the APA promotes the competent and ethical practice of psychology among its members, with particular attention given to the relationship between adjudication, education and consultation, in order to examine how the resources of a national association may be effectively allocated in its ethics program.
 Expanding on the role of ethics education in promoting ethical practice, including effective ways of teaching ethics to a broad range of psychologists at various stages of development, the presentation offers specific examples of educational materials to illustrate methodology in teaching ethics.
-Finally, the presentation identifies and discusses specific ways in which the APA and APS may collaborate as partners in promoting the competent and ethical practice of psychology and in forging new partnerships among individual members and between the two organizations.
+Finally, the presentation identifies and discusses specific ways in which the APA and APS may collaborate as partners in promoting the competent and ethical practice of psychology and in forging new partnerships among individual members and between the two organisations.

 Dr. Stephen H. Behnke received his J.D. from Yale Law School, his PhD. in clinical psychology from the University of Michigan, and his M.Div. from Harvard Divinity School.
-In 1996, Behnke was made chief psychologist of the Day Hospital Unit at the Massachusetts Mental Health Center, a position he held until 1998, when he was named a faculty fellow in Harvard University’s program in Ethics and the Professions.
-Behnke then directed a program in research integrity in the Division of Medical Ethics at Harvard Medical School.
+In 1996, Dr Behnke was made chief psychologist of the Day Hospital Unit at the Massachusetts Mental Health Center, a position he held until 1998, when he was named a faculty fellow in Harvard University’s program in Ethics and the Professions.
+He then directed a program in research integrity in the Division of Medical Ethics at Harvard Medical School.
 In November of 2000, he assumed the position of director of ethics at the American Psychological Association.
-He holds an appointment in clinical ethics in the Department of Psychiatry at Harvard Medical School.
-Behnke co-leads an ethics discussion group at the meetings of the American Psychoanalytic Association.
+Dr Behnke holds an appointment in clinical ethics in the Department of Psychiatry at Harvard Medical School.
+He co-leads an ethics discussion group at the meetings of the American Psychoanalytic Association.

-Behnke’s research interests focus on issues at the convergence of law, ethics, religion and psychology.
+Dr Behnke’s research interests focus on issues at the convergence of law, ethics, religion and psychology.
 He has written on multiple personality disorder and the insanity defense, on issues involving competence and informed consent to treatment and research, on forced treatment of the severely mentally ill, and on state laws relevant to the work of mental health practitioners.

 Professor Stuart Biddle